 Creating, Editing, and Deleting Matching Rules

-Matching rules control how nodes are matched from an incoming data source to nodes that already exist in a viewpoint when the nodes are named differently.
-Instead of an exact match on the node name, you can create matches based on other properties and match types.
+Matching rules control how nodes that are named differently are matched when matching request items or deduplicating a viewpoint.
+Instead of an exact match on the node name, you can perform matches based on other properties and match types.

 Matching Rules Overview

-By default, when you bring in nodes the system performs an exact match name on the Name property (including any node type qualifiers and alternate names) in order to determine whether or not the incoming node is the same as an existing node.
-Matching rules enable you to specify other properties and match types to determine whether the nodes are the same.
+When matching request items for new nodes in a request or when matching existing nodes in a viewpoint, by default nodes are considered to be the same node when there is an exact match name on the Name property (including any node type qualifiers and alternate names).
+Matching rules enable you to specify other properties and match types to determine whether nodes are the same.

 Instead of the exact name match, you could set up a matching rule that looks for names that are similar to one another.
 Then, when you run matching on the request items, the system presents the incoming "Oracle Inc" node as a potential match to the existing "Oracle Corporation" node.
 When the match is accepted, the incoming node is merged into the existing node, and you have a single record for Oracle with the merged information from both nodes.